Purple background

 Bearish candles

-The Shooting Star is a candle I like to spot; you can see it has a very long wick to the upside, but the body closure is below the opening price; I think you can imagine this like a ball that has been thrown straight up in the air and then losing all its momentum, and it starts to fall back to earth.
+The Shooting Star is another candle pattern to spot.
+You can see it has a long wick to the upside, but the real body closure is below the opening price.
+You can imagine this like a ball that has been thrown straight up in the air.
+Which then loses all its momentum and begins falling back to earth.
 This is a good sign that bullish price action is losing strength and potentially reversing/finding a top.

 Indecision candles (Neutral)

-The most common neutral or indecision candles to spot are the Doji or spinning top candle; you can see that they have equal-length wicks with a very small body to the candle where the price has ultimately returned pretty much to where it started, in this case, neither the Bulls nor the Bears have been able to take control of the market.
+The most common neutral or indecision candlestick patterns to spot are the Doji or spinning tops candle; you can see that they have equal-length wicks with a very small body to the candle where the price has ultimately returned pretty much to where it started, in this case, neither the Bulls nor the Bears have been able to take control of the market.

 Important points to note